A Microscopic Derivation of the Time-Dependent Hartree-Fock Equation with Coulomb Two-Body Interaction: A Egorov-type result for small times

 \section{A Egorov-type result for small times}

-In this section we describe how the many-body dynamics of fermions may be seen as the quantisation of a classical ``superhamiltonian'' system, whose dynamics is approximately described by the Hartree-Fock equation.
+In this section we describe how the many-body dynamics of fermions may be seen as the quantization of a classical ``superhamiltonian'' system, whose dynamics is approximately described by the Hartree-Fock equation.